-368 Both epistatic interaction effects and QTL by environment interactions effects were found to 369 be very important genetic factors in this study.
-To infer epistasis between QTL, interaction 370 effects between molecular markers were widely assayed by two-way analysis of variance 371 [27].
+Both epistatic interaction effects and QTL by environment interactions effects were found to be very important genetic factors in this study.
+To infer epistasis between QTL, interaction effects between molecular markers were widely assayed by two-way analysis of variance [27].
 But his method usually cannot give unbiased estimation for QTL parameters.
-The 372 possibility of QTL by environment interactions was also indicated simply by comparing 373 results from different environments [28] as was identified by Win Cartograper in this study.
-A 374 "Constitutive" QTL, qNpod 6.2 was identified in low phosphorus conditions both in the screen 375 house and on the field by Win Cartographer but this QTL was not detected by QTLnet work 376 software after isolating the effect of epistasis.
-The results of this study indicated comparing 377 QTL from different environments to identify QTL by environment interactions leads to biased 378 results.
+The possibility of QTL by environment interactions was also indicated simply by comparing results from different environments [28] as was identified by Win Cartograper in this study.
+A "Constitutive" QTL, qNpod 6.2 was identified in low phosphorus conditions both in the screen house and on the field by Win Cartographer but this QTL was not detected by QTLnet work software after isolating the effect of epistasis.
+The results of this study indicated comparing QTL from different environments to identify QTL by environment interactions leads to biased results.
 Quantitative trait loci (QTL) mapping has often been used to test for epistasis.
-But, 379 numerous problems hinder estimation of QTL main effects, and these problems are 380 exacerbated for QTL-by-QTL epistasis.
+But, numerous problems hinder estimation of QTL main effects, and these problems are exacerbated for QTL-by-QTL epistasis.

-381 In this study, QTLnetwork program allowed the detection of QTL with epistasis and QE 382 interactions and estimated their effects in multi-environments.
-QTLnetwork has also been 383 used in other studies for similar purposes [29; 30].
-The dissection of epistasis from other 384 genetic components of variation is in no doubt helpful in obtaining reliable estimates of QTL 385 effects.
-This can be seen in the difference in main QTL identified by Win Cartograper 386 compared with QTLnetwork that estimates epistatic effects.
-In addition, considering 387 epistasis in QTL analysis enhances the understanding of the inheritance of the traits under 388 consideration.
-This study shows that, two QTL with epistasis effect were found to also have 389 significant additive by environment effects.
-This means that the usual estimates of QTL 390 effects could be confounded by epistatic interactions and result in biased estimation unless 391 epistatic effect are isolated.
+Many agronomically important traits in cowpea display a continuous phenotypic distribution.
+These quantitatively inherited traits are typically influenced by several loci and the environment, and are difficult to breed using conventional methods reliant on phenotypic The progress in cowpea genomics in recent years has provided an opportunity to unravel the genetic basis of important horticultural traits in this crop as well as other subspecies like asparagus bean (Vigna unguiculata ssp sesquipedalis).
+The recent cowpea consensus genetic map which includes more than 1,000 loci from as many as thirteen different RIL populations [4;5] was constructed based on bead-assay SNP genotyping.
+Among the 13 mapping populations, one is derived from yacine-5877 cross used in this study.
+Associations between genotype and phenotype can expedite development of improved varieties containing favorable alleles for several traits through streamlined approaches to breeding.
+In this study, QTLnetwork program allowed the detection of QTL with epistasis and QE interactions and estimated their effects in multienvironments.
+QTLnetwork has also been used in other studies for similar purposes [29; 30].
+The dissection of epistasis from other genetic components of variation is in no doubt helpful in obtaining reliable estimates of QTL effects.
+This can be seen in the difference in main QTL identified by Win Cartograper compared with QTLnetwork that estimates epistatic effects.
+In addition, considering epistasis in QTL analysis enhances the understanding of the inheritance of the traits under consideration.
+This study shows that, two QTL with epistasis effect were found to also have significant additive by environment effects.
+This means that the usual estimates of QTL effects could be confounded by epistatic interactions and result in biased estimation unless epistatic effects are isolated.